×

 San Juan | Tatiana Rodriguez/Unsplash

 As with the majority of heavily-traveled areas, Puerto Rico’s main issue is petty theft (think pickpocketing).
 Locals say that by using your street smarts and being aware of your surroundings—especially around tourist attractions—you’ll be absolutely fine.
-PR is a great destination for solo female travelers and even young families—crime-wise, the island is actually safer than many US states.
+PR is a great destination for solo female travelers and even young families—crime-wise, San Juan is actually safer than many US cities.

 Local Tip:

-The easiest way to sightsee in Puerto Rico is by rental car or Uber (especially if you’re traveling around San Juan).
+The easiest way to sightsee in Puerto Rico is by rental car.
+Uber is a good choice within San Juan.

 Still have questions about travel to Puerto Rico?